Model-free controlled variable selection via data splitting

 \begin{assump}[Response transformation] Function $f(Y)$ satisfies $\mathbb{E}\left\{f(Y)\right\}=0$ and ${\rm{var}}\left\{f(Y)-\X^\top\bm\beta_0\right\}< \infty$. \end{assump}

-Assumption \ref{ResTrans} ensures that our work differs from most model-based selection methods.
-It transforms a general model into a multivariate response linear problem to further achieve the model-free variable selection \citep{wu2011asymptotic}.
+Assumption \ref{ResTrans} distinguishes our approach from most model-based selection methods by transforming a general model into a multivariate response linear problem, thereby achieving model-free variable selection \citep{wu2011asymptotic}.
+The transformed errors are not independent of the covariates and thus we need more effort for the theoretical analysis.
 Our first theorem is a finite sample theory for FDR control.

 \begin{The}[Finite-sample FDR control] Suppose Assumption \ref{ResTrans} hold.
 Assume that the statistics $W_j$, $1\leq j\leq p$, are well-defined.
-For any $\alpha\in (0,1)$ , the FDR of our model-free selection procedure satisfies
+For any $\alpha\in (0,1)$, the FDR of our model-free selection procedure satisfies

-where $\Delta_j=\left|{\rm Pr}\left(W_j>0\mid |W_j|,{\bf{W}}_{-j}\right)-1/2\right|$ and ${\bf{W}}_{-j}=\left(W_1,\ldots,W_p\right)^\top \setminus W_j$. \end{The}
+where $\Delta_j=\left|{\text {Pr}}\left(W_j>0\mid |W_j|,{\bf{W}}_{-j}\right)-1/2\right|$ and ${\bf{W}}_{-j}=\left(W_1,\ldots,W_p\right)^\top \setminus W_j$. \end{The}

-Theorem \ref{exactFDR} holds no matter the unknown relationship between variables $\X$ and response $Y$.
+Theorem \ref{exactFDR} holds regardless of the unknown relationship between variables $\X$ and response $Y$.
 This result can be established using the techniques developed in \citet{barber2020robust}.
-The quantity $\Delta_j$ is interpreted as a measure to investigate the effect of both the asymmetry of $X_j$ and the dependence between $W_j$ and $\textbf{W}_{-j}$ on FDR.
-Under the asymmetric cases, $\Delta_j$ can still be expected to be small since $\beta^{(1)}_{hj}$ and $\beta^{(2)}_{hj}$ all converges to the normal distribution if $n$ is not too small.
-Theorem \ref{exactFDR} implies that tight control of $\Delta_j$'s under asymmetric cases also leads to effective FDR control.
+The quantity $\Delta_j$ is interpreted as a measure to investigate the effect of both the asymmetry of $W_j$ and the dependence between $W_j$ and $\textbf{W}_{-j}$ on FDR.
+In asymmetric cases, it is still expected that $\Delta_j$ will be small, given that both $\widehat\beta^{(1)}_{hj}$ and $\widehat\beta^{(2)}_{hj}$ converge to normal distributions if $n$ is not too small.
+Theorem \ref{exactFDR} implies that tight control of $\Delta_j$'s under asymmetric cases also results in effective FDR control.